NiharikaBarnwal/Chatbot-using-LangGraph/README.md

 1. Start a **new chat** from the sidebar.
 2. Type your query → Chat title is auto-generated.
-3. Chat responses stream live.
+3. AI responds in real-time.
+4. If needed, the bot may use tools (search, calculator, stock lookup).
-4. Switch between past conversations in the sidebar.
+5. Switch between past conversations in the sidebar.
+6. All queries are logged and traceable in **LangSmith dashboard**.

 ---